Web Video Cast: Cast Web Video to Your TV

 A dedicated web casting app like CastBrowser takes a fundamentally different approach.
 It scans the webpage, finds the actual video stream URL (the same URL the website uses to play the video), and sends that URL directly to your TV.
 Your TV then fetches and plays the video itself — natively, at full quality.

-Get a Website Casting App
+Get a Web Video Cast App

 Download CastBrowser for free from the Google Play Store or the Apple App Store.
 No account, no subscription — every feature is free from day one.
 CastBrowser is a full web browser with built-in video detection and casting, so it replaces both your browser and your cast app.